Netcracker/KubeMarine/documentation/Maintenance.md

 * `upgrade_haproxy` - It upgrades the Haproxy service on all balancers.
 * `upgrade_keepalived` - It upgrades the Keepalived service on all balancers.

-System packages such as docker, containerd, podman, haproxy, and keepalived are upgraded automatically as required.
+System packages such as docker, containerd, haproxy, and keepalived are upgraded automatically as required.
 You can influence the system packages' upgrade using the `packages` section as follows:

 ```yaml